AI Product Requirements Masterclass

 Take a deep dive in product management and product strategy with this masterclass.
 The next time someone asks for a solution, you'll be equipped with tools to break it down into user problems, user goals, user need, and more.
 Through this you will build better things for the world and empower teams to do better work.

-Learn how to deliver:
+Learn how to deliver the following:

 1. Problem statements